 Famagusta Bay with its golden sands stretches endlessly to the horizon, while Altinkaya beach is ideal for families as the shallow waters are safe for children.
 In fact, the waters here are so shallow that tourists can wade across to the Golden Rock, a small island that shields the beach from the ocean.
 Altinkaya Beach is also very convenient because tourists can drive right up to the beach and its restaurants.

-Turtles which have lived in the Mediterranean waters for over two decades come to the beaches of North Cyprus around May every year after mating.
-They dig 40 centimetre deep pits, lay their eggs and cover them carefully with huge quantities of sand.
+Turtles that have lived in the Mediterranean waters for over two decades come to the beaches of North Cyprus around May every year after mating.
+They dig 40 centimeter deep pits, lay their eggs and cover them carefully with huge quantities of sand.
 It is only a matter of time before newly hatched turtles come scrambling out of these pits and scamper across the beaches towards the sea.
 This heartwarming sight is highly popular.

-Buffavento Castle, in the Kyrenia Mountains, stands at a height of 950 metres above sea level.
+Buffavento Castle, in the Kyrenia Mountains, stands at a height of 950 meters above sea level.
 Buffavento means “Defiant of Winds” or “Gusty Winds” and the castle lives up to its name.
 Along with the Kantara Castle and the St. Hilarion Castle, it is an imposing and magnificent sight.

 The wild donkeys of Cyprus can either be called wild or liberated because they are descendants of Cypriot domestic donkeys which were left to roam free in the Karpas Peninsula National Park.
 Unfortunately, the population of the Karpas donkey has dwindled from many thousands to a mere 500 and it is now designated as a protected species.
 The donkeys are black, brown or grey but most of all, they are intolerant and ill tempered.
 Do take care not to get too close and instruct children to only look and not touch.